NaveenKumar-Y/Dockerized-App-Azure-Infrastructure/README.md

 ### 2. Set Up Variables and credentials

-Customize the [`terraform.tfvars`](/terraform/terraform.tfvars) file with your values or use the default values:
+Use default values or customize the [`terraform.tfvars`](/terraform/terraform.tfvars) file with your values:

 ```
 location            = "East US"